brontosaurusrex/postbang/misc/avisynthOnLinux.md

 work in progress ...

-# 32 bit avisynth on 64 bit Debian Jessie linux (2015/16)
+# 32 bit AviSynth on 64 bit Debian Jessie linux (2015/16)

 ## install

-What we want is a 32 bit wine layer, since avisynth and most of the plugins are 32 bit apps
+What we want is a 32 bit wine layer, since AviSynth and most of the plugins are 32 bit apps

     sudo -i
     dpkg --add-architecture i386 && apt update